truenas/middleware/docs/userguide/index.rst

 :menuselection:`System --> System Dataset`.

 Use the magnifier buttons next to each graph to increase or decrease the displayed time increment from 10 minutes, hourly, daily, weekly, or monthly.
-You can also use the << and >> buttons to scroll through the output.
+You can also use the "<<" and ">>" buttons to scroll through the output.

 Display System Processes
 ========================

-If you click Display System Processes, a screen will open showing the output of `top(1) <http://www.freebsd.org/cgi/man.cgi?query=top>`_.
+If you click "Display System Processes", a screen will open showing the output of `top(1) <http://www.freebsd.org/cgi/man.cgi?query=top>`_.
 An example is shown in Figure 15a.

 **Figure 15a: System Processes Running on FreeNAS®**

 |10000000000001F70000019B91B24E55_png|

 The display will automatically refresh itself.
-Simply click the X in the upper right corner to close the display when you are finished.
+Simply click the "X" in the upper right corner to close the display when you are finished.
 Note that the display is read-only, meaning that you won't be able to issue a **kill** command within it.

 Shell